Titans upset by Longhorns in OT battle | PostIndependent.com

 From that point on, the game was mostly back-and-forth before overtime, where the Longhorns would push the pace early in the extra session.

-Fortunately for the Titans, Holder — who came on for Esgar in the first half — was able to come up with some big stops on free kicks, allowing the Titans to regroup and push up the field offensively.
+Fortunately for the Titans, Holder — who came on for Esgar in the first half — came up with some big stops on free kicks, allowing the Titans to regroup and push up the field offensively.
 Then, in a bizarre situation, Harlow made a great run down the right wing, but the play was abruptly stopped with the Titans maintaining possession due to Harlow having blood on her leg from a cleat mark.
-Harlow was then forced to come off the field, before the Titans would then take a free kick from well outside of the box that Schrock would stop with ease, ending what could have been a great opportunity for the Titans to win the game.
+Harlow was then forced to come off the field, before the Titans took a free kick from well outside of the box that Schrock stopped with ease, ending what could have been a great opportunity for the Titans to win the game.

-After the fiasco with Harlow and the stoppage, Basalt was able to possess the ball back down the field before freshman McKinley Braun would draw the penalty in the box on Vargas, setting up Card's heroics, knocking the Titans off on their home field.
+After the fiasco with Harlow and the stoppage, Basalt possessed the ball back down the field before freshman McKinley Braun drew the penalty in the box on Vargas, setting up Card's heroics, knocking the Titans off on their home field.

 With the loss, Coal Ridge falls to 5-3, 3-1 3A WSL on the year, while Basalt improves to 5-2, 3-0 3A WSL.